mojaloop/merchant-payment-docs/Third Sprint Features/DFSP.Portal User Management.md

     * Read access to "to-be-reverted merchants" table
     * Read access to "Pending-Merchants"table
     * Assign new users [Operators, Auditors] to roles
-    * Update, Delete user records in their organization
+    * Update, delete user records in their organization
     * merchant data export
-  * Operator
+  * DFSP Operator
     * write (create, edit) access to merchant acquiring registry form [can create new merchant records]
     * approve, reject, revert action for merchant records.
     * exception: records created by the same user CANNOT be approved by the user.